fac3m4n/htb-writeups/manager/README.md

 ![evilwinrm1](image-13.png)

 I found Certify.exe which is used for privelage escalation in Windows machines, especially for  Active Directory certificate abusing.
+This is can be a hint for us to escalate privelages.

-Before digging into it, lets see what we can find user flag.
+Before digging into it, lets see what we can find user flag in users Desktop
 ![userflag](image-14.png)

-And we were able to find user flag.
+Here is our user flag.

 ## Privelage Escalation